laminas/laminas-mvc/docs/book/migration/to-v2-7.md

 ## ServiceLocatorAware initializers

-zend-servicemanager v3.0 removes `Zend\ServiceManager\ServiceLocatorAwareInterface`.
+laminas-servicemanager v3.0 removes `Laminas\ServiceManager\ServiceLocatorAwareInterface`.
-Since zend-mvc provides initializers around that interface, they needed updates to allow both forwards compatibility with zend-servicemanager v3 as well as backwards compatibility with existing applications.
+Since laminas-mvc provides initializers around that interface, they needed updates to allow both forwards compatibility with laminas-servicemanager v3 as well as backwards compatibility with existing applications.

 This was accomplished in two ways: